caviyacht/SodaDungeon2Mod/readme.md

 ### Adventure Results

 - Floors completed now shows the full number
-- Enemies killed now shows for each type
+- Enemies killed now shows for each type of enemy
   - {normal}/{mini}/{boss}

 ### Adventure UI

+- Clicking the GPH now toggles the 'Alt Stats'
 - RPH has been moved to the 'Alt Stats'
 - Credits per hour (CPH)
   - Shows in Boss Rush
-  - Shows in the Alt Stats in dungeon
+  - Shows in the 'Alt Stats' in dungeon
 - EPH has been removed because essence is useless
 - Character HP/MP stats show abbreviated
 - Character HP/MP stats on the right-side have been moved slightly left